parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 });
 ```

-These are only a few examples of how to write better cloud code.
-On the latest [Parse Server Example](https://github.com/parse-community/parse-server-example) project, you can now run `npm run prettier` to style your code, followed by `npm run lint` , which will run over your cloud code and check for quality issues.
+These are only a few examples of how to write better Cloud Code.
+On the latest [Parse Server Example](https://github.com/parse-community/parse-server-example) project, you can now run `npm run prettier` to style your code, followed by `npm run lint` , which will run over your Cloud Code and check for quality issues.
 You can also run `npm run lint-fix` to fix any easy errors, such as indentation.

 # Testing